imbo/imbo/docs/installation/event_listeners.rst

         ];

     .. warning:: Connecting to a database by specifying a PDO instance in the ``pdo`` element of the configuration array is deprecated as of Imbo v2.3, and will be removed in Imbo v3.
+    .. warning:: The Doctrine-based storage adapter is deprecated as of Imbo v2.3, and will be removed in Imbo v3.

     The third option for the storage adapter is the Filesystem adapter.
 It's fairly straightforward and uses a similar algorithm when generating file names as the :ref:`filesystem-storage-adapter` storage adapter.
 Example usage: